FirmwGuy/CEP/docs/CEP-TAG-LEXICON.md

 # CEP Tag Lexicon

 ## Introduction
-The CEP runtime now speaks with a single voice: every domain/tag pair exposed by Layer 0 uses the `CEP` domain and a shared vocabulary of short tags.
+The CEP runtime speaks with a single voice: every domain/tag pair exposed by Layer 0 uses the `CEP` domain and a shared vocabulary of short tags.
 This lexicon is the pocket dictionary for that vocabulary.
 It keeps engineers and tools aligned, avoids improvised sigils or ad-hoc prefixes, and makes it obvious